nansencenter/NERSC-HYCOM-CICE/docs/compilation.md

 :::{note}
 Olivia support is a work in progress.
 The status of each step is called out below: the MSCPROGS build is the most complete, while HYCOM-CICE is untested and `hycom_ALL` is incomplete.
-These notes track `README.olivia`.
+These notes track [README.olivia](https://github.com/kvikende/NERSC-HYCOM-CICE/blob/wip-olivia/README.olivia).
 :::

 ## Compile MSCPROGS (libhycnersc.a)